-To check the automatic transmission fluid level properly, the following procedure must be used:
+To properly check the automatic transmission fluid level, the following procedure must be used:

 - 1. Operate the engine at idle speed and normal operating temperature. - 2.
-The vehicle must be on level ground.

-- 3. Fully apply the parking brake and press the brake pedal. - 4.
-Place the gear selector momentarily in each gear position ending with the lever in PARK. - 5.
-Remove the dipstick, wipe it clean and reinsert it until seated. - 6.
-Remove the dipstick again and note the fluid level on both sides.
-The fluid level should be between the "HOT" (upper) reference holes on the dipstick at normal operating temperature.
-Verify that solid coating of oil is seen on both sides of the dipstick.
+The vehicle must be on level ground. - 3.
+Fully apply parking brake. - 4.
+Place the shift lever momentarily in each gear position ending with the lever in PARK. - 5.
+Remove the dipstick, wipe it clean and reinsert it until seated.

+6. Remove the dipstick again and note the fluid level on both sides.
+The fluid level should be between the HOT (upper) reference holes on the dipstick at normal operating temperature.
+Verify that a solid coating of oil is seen on both sides of the dipstick.
 If the fluid is low, add as required into the dipstick tube.
 Do not overfill.
-After adding any quantity of oil through the oil fill tube, wait a minimum of two minutes for the oil to fully drain into the transmission before rechecking the fluid level.
+After adding any quantity of oil through the dipstick tube, wait a minimum of two minutes for the oil to fully drain into the transmission before rechecking the fluid level.

-NOTE: If it is necessary to check the transmission below the operating temperature, the fluid level should be between the two "COLD" (lower) holes on the dipstick with the fluid at approximately 70°F (21°C) (room temperature).
-If the fluid level is correctly established at room temperature, it should be between the "HOT" (upper) reference holes when the transmission reaches 180°F (82°C).
+NOTE: If it is necessary to check the transmission below the operating temperature, the fluid level should be between the two cold (lower) holes on the dipstick with the fluid at approximately 70°F (21°C) (room temperature).
+If the fluid level is correctly established at room temperature, it should be between the HOT (upper) reference holes when the transmission reaches 180°F (21°C).
 Remember it is best to check the level at the normal operating temperature.

-Be aware that if the fluid temperature is below 50°F (10°C) it may not register on the dipstick.
+Be aware that if the fluid temperature is below 50°F (10°C), it may not register on the dipstick.
 Do not add fluid until the temperature is elevated enough to produce an accurate reading.

 7. Check for leaks.
-Release parking brake.
+Release the parking brake.

-To prevent dirt and water from entering the transmission after checking or replenishing fluid, make certain that the dipstick cap is properly reseated.
-It is normal for the dipstick cap to spring back slightly from its fully seated position, as long as its seal remains engaged in the dipstick tube.
+NOTE: To prevent dirt and water from entering the transmission after checking or replenishing fluid, make certain that the dipstick cap is properly reseated.
+It is normal for the dipstick cap to spring back slightly from its fully seated positions, as long as its seal remains engaged in the dipstick tube.

-Automatic Transmission Fluid and Filter ChangeFollow the Maintenance Schedule for recommended transmission fluid and filter change intervals.

-NOTE: If the transmission is disassembled for any reason, the fluid and filter(s) should be changed.
+Automatic Transmission Fluid and Filter Change Refer to the "Maintenance Schedule" in Section 8 of this manual for the proper maintenance intervals.
+NOTE: If the transmission is disassembled for any reason, the fluid and filter should be changed.

 It is important that proper lubricant is used in the transmission.
-For the correct Fluid type, refer to "Fluids, Lubricants and Genuine Parts" in this Section.
+Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.